 Insidious onset over days with weight loss, polyuria and polydipsia, leading to more extreme dehydration and metabolic disturbances.

-Aetiology frequently includes infection/sepsis or macrovascular events (ACS/stroke) or other illnesses that impair access to water intake.
+Aetiology frequently includes infection/ sepsis or macrovascular events (ACS and/or stroke), ans well other illnesses that impair access to water intake such as gastroenteritis.

 - Focal neurological signs